Coder-Wasim/Procure-2-Pay/README.md

 * Incorporate **PO & GR data** for 3-way match compliance
 * Include **Dispute Tracking** for vendor dispute rate metric
 * Build **Composite Vendor Scorecard** (0–100) once more data sources are available

 ---

-## 📌 How to Use

-1. Clone this repository
-2. Open the `.pbix` file in Power BI Desktop
-3. Connect to `Invoice.csv` and `Invoice Line Item.csv`
-4. Refresh the dashboard

----